EricLendvai/Harbour_ORM/DevelopmentNotes.md

 - Add optional Field Flags attribute to Field() method
 - Initialize the related hb_orm_cursor object's p_AutoIncrementLastValue property so newly added records will also have their auto-increment field properly set
 - Default setting of "Trimmed" field Flag attribute for related hb_orm_cursor object character fields
+- Allow MySQL Having options in PostgreSQL.
+In MySQL/MariaDB a "having" clause can refer to the "AS" in columns.
+Emulate this if the backend is PostgreSQL.

+# Ideas and Todos for hb_orm_SQLCompoundQuery
+- Complete "List of future enhancements" in hb_orm_sqlCompoundQuery.prg.

 # Ideas and Todos for ExportTableToHtmlFile